-Investment of dealer Dealing representative ссо Proficiency requirements set by IIROC Proficiency requirements set by IIROC Mutual fund dealer Dealing representative ссо One of these five options: One of these two options: 1.
-2. CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 1 months of relevant securities industry experience in the 36-month period before applying for registration 3.
-IFIC CCO requirements - portfolio manager or exempt from these under section 16.9(2) 4.
-CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration 5.
-Advising representative requirements - portfolio manager or exempt from these under section 16.10(1)
+Investment dealer Dealing representative ссо Proficiency requirements set by IIROC ncy requirements set by IIROC Mutual fund dealer Dealing representative ссо One of these five options: One of these two options: 1.
+CIF CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 12 months of relevant securities industry experience in 2.
+CSC the 36-month period before applying for registration 3.
+IFIC CCO requirements - portfolio manager or exempt from these under section 16.9(2) CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration Trom tribute drider decitor 16.5(2) Advising representative requirements - portfolio manager or exempt from these under section 16.10(1)

 Exempt market dealer Dealing representative ссо One of these four options: One of these two options: 1.
-CSC 1.
-PDO or CCOQ and EMP or CSC and 12 months of 2.
-EMP relevant securities industry experience in the 36-month period before applying for registration 3.
-CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration 2.
-CCO requirements - portfolio manager or exempt from these under section 16.9(2) 4.
-Advising representative requirements - portfolio manager or exempt from these under section 16.10(1) Scholarship pla n de aler Dealing representative ссо SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration Restricted dealer Dealing representative ссо Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis
+CSC 2.
+EMP PDO or CCOQ and EMP or CSC and 12 months of relevant securities industry experience in the 36-month period before applying for registration CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration CCO requirements - portfolio manager or exempt from these under section 16.9(2) Advising representative requirements - portfolio manager or exempt from these under section 16.10(1) Scholarship plan dealer Dealing representative ссо SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration Restricted dealer Dealing representative ссо Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis